Skip to content

 owner id The technical ID of the access owner. @access(owner.id:abc1)

-name The access owner's name as it appears in the identity list. @access(owner.name:amanda.ross)
+name The access owner's name as it appears on the Identities page. @access(owner.name:amanda.ross)

-displayName The access owner's display name as it appears in the identity list. @access(owner.displayName:"Amanda Ross")
+displayName The access owner's display name as it appears on the Identities page. @access(owner.displayName:"Amanda Ross")

 (*) The entitlementAttributes field can be followed by any first-level field name that has been defined as an entitlement attribute on the source.
 For example, instead of memberOf, a query could use groups, license, or roles, depending on the source.